juanmanuel0963/golang_aws_terraform_jenkins/README.md

 &#x2022; Sending client data to server with Postgresql database persistence.

-&#x2022; Sending data from RESTful method to client and from client to server with Postgresql database persistence.
+&#x2022; Sending data from RESTful function to client and from client to server with Postgresql database persistence.

 ## Setting up gRPC Server